 5 Things Sustainability Leaders Should Know About VPPAs

 As the targets become more aggressive, companies are seeking new approaches to procuring clean energy.
-For Ball Corporation – a maker of metal packaging for beverages/foods and household products, aerospace, and other technologies that announced a deal for 182 MW of wind in 2019, and others virtual power purchase agreements (VPPAs) have emerged as a popular way to decarbonize corporate energy consumption rapidly and at scale.
+For Ball Corporation – a maker of metal packaging for beverages/foods and household products, aerospace, and other technologies that announced a deal for 161 MW of wind power in 2019 – and other large power users, virtual power purchase agreements (VPPAs) have emerged as a popular way to decarbonize corporate energy consumption rapidly and at scale.

 Why choose VPPAs?There are three primary reasons enterprises choose VPPAs.

 Achieving renewable energy and greenhouse gas emissions reduction goals quickly is the primary driver.
 VPPAs secure large amounts of carbon-free electricity at scale.
 Transactions typically can range anywhere from 20 to over 200 MW.
-To put it into perspective, a 100-MW wind agreement equates to emissions-free electricity needed by 27,233 homes annually or carbon that nearly 268,000 acres of forest can sequester each year.
+To put it into perspective, a 100-MW wind agreement equates to emissions-free electricity needed by over 27,000 homes annually or carbon that nearly 270,000 acres of forest can sequester each year (EPA).
 Compared to other sustainable energy opportunities, there may be no faster pathway for driving down carbon emissions than a VPPA.

 Second, VPPAs typically result in additionality, meaning that they add new renewable energy facilities to the grid.
 VPPAs also generate local jobs and economic growth, particularly in rural and low-income communities, and increase state and local tax revenues.
 Each agreement pushes the U.S. energy system closer to a low-carbon future and helps finance new renewable energy generation, which in turn improves your performance to sustainability goals.